Red Flag Warning issued for East Wind River Mountains, South Shoshone NF by NWS - NewsBreak

 Red Flag Warning issued for East Wind River Mountains, South Shoshone NF by NWS

-Effective: 2021-08-10 19:58:00 MDT Expires: 2021-08-10 20:00:00 MDT Urgency: Expected Severity: Severe Certainty: Likely Target Area: East Wind River Mountains, South Shoshone NF; Salt and Wyoming Ranges, West Zone Bridger Teton NF; West Wind River Mountains, East Zone Bridger Teton NF RED FLAG WARNING WILL EXPIRE AT 8 PM MDT THIS EVENING Gusty west wind will continue to decrease Tuesday evening.
-Therefore, the warning will be allowed to expire.
-Overnight relative humidity recovery will be fair.alerts.weather.gov
+Effective: 2021-08-10 13:47:00 MDT Expires: 2021-08-10 20:00:00 MDT Urgency: Expected Severity: Severe Certainty: Likely Instruction: A Red Flag Warning means that critical fire weather conditions are either occurring now....or will shortly.
+A combination of strong winds...low relative humidity...and warm temperatures can contribute to extreme fire behavior.
+Target Area: East Wind River Mountains, South Shoshone NF; Salt and Wyoming Ranges, West Zone Bridger Teton NF; West Wind River Mountains, East Zone Bridger Teton NF RED FLAG WARNING REMAINS IN EFFECT UNTIL 8 PM MDT THIS EVENING * IMPACTS: Low Humidities and Strong Gusty Winds will create erratic fire behavior and new fire starts. * AFFECTED AREA: In Central WY Fire Zone....288.
+In West Central WY Fire Zones...414...416. * COUNTIES AFFECTED: In Central WY...Fremont, including the Dubois area.
+In West Central WY...Lincoln...Sublette. * WIND: West 15 to 20 mph with gusts up to 35 mph. * HUMIDITY: 8 to 11 percent.alerts.weather.gov

 Comments / 0